The lowdown (in their own words...)

-Who we are: Jones Day is a truly global law firm, with 44 offices in major centres of business and finance throughout the world.
-Our 2,500 lawyers have vast transactional and contentious experience and our unique system of governance contributes to our perennial ranking as among the world’s best in client service.
+Who we are: Jones Day is a truly global law firm, with 43 offices in major centres of business and finance throughout the world.
+Our 2,500 lawyers have vast transactional and contentious experience and are perennially ranked as among the world's best in client service.

-What we do: Our lawyers address demanding and complex global matters, including: cross-border M&A; real estate; finance transactions (banking, capital markets, investment funds, private equity and structured finance); global disputes; and regulatory matters.
+What we do: Our lawyers address demanding and complex global matters, including: cross-border M&A; real estate and finance transactions (banking, capital markets, investment funds, private equity and structured finance); global disputes; and regulatory matters.

-What we are looking for: Successful candidates want to work on global deals and become partners of the future – not just qualify with us; are predicted (or have gained) a 2(1) in any degree discipline; have strong intellectual and analytical ability as well as good communication skills; and demonstrate resourcefulness, drive and dedication.
-Over half our trainees are non-law graduates and 30% were graduates or postgraduates when they applied to us.
+What we are looking for: Successful candidates want to work on global deals and become partners of the future - not just qualify with us; are predicted (or have gained) a 2(1) in any degree discipline; have strong intellectual and analytical ability as well as good communication skills; and demonstrate resourcefulness, drive and dedication.
+70% of our current trainees are non-law graduates and 35% were graduates or postgraduates when they applied to us.

-What you'll do:The firm operates a unique, non-rotational system of training in which trainees can work across different practice areas simultaneously.
+What you'll do:The firm operates a unique, non-rotational system of training in which trainees can work across different practice areas at the same time.
 This allows for early responsibility and faster development of potential.

-Perks: Private healthcare, season ticket loan, group life cover, salary sacrifice schemes and personal pension.
+Perks: Free gym, subsidised café, private healthcare, season ticket loan, group life cover, salary sacrifice schemes and personal pension.